cert-manager/website/content/en/docs/concepts/certificate.md

 ---
 title: "Certificate"
 linkTitle: "Certificate"
-weight: 10
+weight: 200
 type: "docs"
 ---

-cert-manager has the concept of `Certificate`s that define a desired X.509 certificate.
+cert-manager has the concept of `Certificate`s that define a desired X.509 certificate which will be renewed and kept up to date.
 A `Certificate` is a namespaced resource that references an `Issuer` or `ClusterIssuer` that determine what will be honoring the certificate request.

 When a `Certificate` is created, a corresponding `CertificateRequest` resource is created by cert-manager containing the encoded x.509 certificate request, issuer